riccstick/protParamWrap/README.md

 > Breslmayr, E. (2021). protParamWrap - A tool for submission and calculation of multiple protein sequence parameters (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.4770671

 # Installation

-Bash script, just make it executable and run
+- Bash script, just make it executable and run.
+- Download this repo and copy the `protParamWrap` file into a folder you prefer.
+- Make it executable: `chmod +x protParamWrap`
+- Test it: `./protParamWrap` or `./protParamWrap -h`

 ## SourceCode compiling with Argbash - argument parser generator
 template file can be changed and converted to executable code (tested with argbash_2.10; Ubuntu_16.04, 20.04)